IELTS frequently asked questions

 Is there any deadline for applications?

 The IELTS application and the test fee should be received by the IELTS test centre at least '10 business days' prior to the test date of your choice.
 However, registration is on a first-come, first-serve basis and does not guarantee a first-choice test date.
+Registration is on a first-come, first-serve basis and does not guarantee a first-choice test date or time.
+We do encourage you to book your test as soon as possible to make full use of IELTS Ready Premium*.

 If I have to repeat the test, can I do only one section (e.g. just Reading, or just Writing, etc.)

-No, you must do all four sections if you have to repeat the test.
+If you sit your IELTS on paper you must do all four sections if you have to repeat the test.
 This is the same at all test centres.

 When and where do I report?